zravenholt/roombaChallenge/README.md

 3. If you would like to execute the challenge with a different source, an alternative file is provided (`./input2.txt`), or you can make your own.
    - To change source input, **edit line 4 in roombaChallenge.js** to point to the newly desired file

-4. The program ***DOES MAKE ASSUMPTIONS*** when dealing with source data, as stated below in the Challenge Briefing
+4. The program ***DOES MAKE ASSUMPTIONS*** when dealing with source data, in particular how the input file is structured

 5. If you provide your own input files, make sure they are formatted correctly or else the program may not work properly.
    - Only provide positive integers per row, with a space between them and nothing before/after them